 Due Diligence Check

 In the beginning of the process, an agent should perform an initial due diligence check to make sure that you are eligible for the program without any record that can complicate the process.

 If any issue occurs, they might be able to help you fix it.

-A law firm can give you advice on which investment to make based on your profile and interests.
+An agent can give you advice on which investment to make based on your profile and interests.